 Eighty-year-old Alberto Camelo has searched for love in all the wrong places.
 Nevertheless, he claims that his experiences have made him the world’s greatest lover.
-This claim is belied by his ancient neighbour and closest friend Adriana who often taunts: “Perhaps you are the greatest lover of last Tuesday.”
+This claim is belied by his ancient neighbour and closest friend Adriana who taunts: “Perhaps you are the greatest lover of last Tuesday.”

 The Greatest Lover of Last Tuesday